OneCodeMan/hammerfest-alta/src/posts/benedikt.md

 ---
 type: "story"
 title: "Benedikt, der Traumspender"
-synopsis: "The capabilities of the God of Dreams."
+synopsis: "The capabilities of the God of Dreams.
+(DE/EN)"
 date: "04/28/20"
 ---